rbowen/modrewrite_and_friends/00_introduction.rst

 ````````````````

 Many thanks to everyone that works on the reStructuredText project, or
-on Pandoc, or any of the other tools that I used to create this
+on Sphinx, or any of the other tools that I used to create this
 document.
 Particular thanks to Kushal Dal for pointing me to RST in the
 first place.